carmine560/trading-assistant/README.md

 ### Login ###

-The following example `login` waits for the Login window to show and clicks the Login button.
+The following `login` waits for the Login window to show and clicks the Login button.

 ``` python
 login = [